Coker v. Georgia: Case history

 He was sentenced to death on the rape charge after the jury found two of the aggravating circumstances present for imposing such a sentence: the rape was committed by a person with prior convictions for capital felonies, and the rape was committed in the course of committing another capital felony, the armed robbery.
 The Supreme Court of Georgia upheld the death sentence.

 Decision

 Plurality

 Justice White wrote the plurality opinion, on behalf of Justices Stewart, Blackmun, and Stevens.

-The Court's proportionality jurisprudence is informed by objective evidence, which comes from the laws enacted by state legislatures and the behavior of sentencing juries.
-The Court had found that it was always a minority of states that allowed the death penalty for rape.

-In 1925, 18 of 48 states, the District of Columbia, and the federal government authorized the death penalty for rape of an adult woman.

-In 1963, the figure was 17 of 50 states, almost all of them in the Southern and Western United States, as well as the District of Columbia and the federal government.
+The Court said that a punishment was "excessive in violation of the Eighth Amendment if it: